wishonia/wishonia/README.md

 - **Location**: Where they are
 - **Language**: What languages they speak

-Functionally, it consists of:
+The basic technical ingredients of a digital twin are:

 - **A Large Language Model**: To understand and generate text
 - **A Knowledge Graph**: To store and reason about the person's wishes, skills, resources, interests, time, reputation, network, location, and language
-- **A Vector Database**: To store and query the person's knowledge graph using retrival
+- **A Vector Database**: To store and query the person's knowledge graph using retrieval

 ## Additional Stuff to Consider